majaluoma/portfolio/public/siteTexts/blogEntries/1/text.md

 -   Network: Gigabit Ethernet, Intel WiFi 6 (802.11ax), Bluetooth 5.0
 -   Operating system: Windows 10 Home 64-bit

+The command line tool used was Git Bash, so the commands correspond better to Linux environments.

 This document can be copied and modified according to the GNU General Public License (version 2 or later). http://www.gnu.org/licenses/gpl.html

 Based on the assignment of the Server Management course: https://terokarvinen.com/palvelinten-hallinta/